inbo/niche_vlaanderen/docs/codetables.rst

 Niche will use the values from the _max column to determine to which category a value has to be added.
 In this particular case, with a soil_code of 10000 an MSW values ]5,10] will give the value 55: the upper limit is included, the lower limit is not.
 A value of msw=5 will give nitrogen_mineralisation=50 as a result, a value of msw10 will lead to nitrogen_mineralisation=55.
+When using real values for mxw, the values will be rounded up to 2 decimals.
+Eg 50.005 will become 50.01 (> 50) and 50.004 will become 50.00 (=50).

 By default the codetables of the niche_vlaanderen package are used, but the user can supply one or more own codetables.